Is Coconut Oil Good for Dogs?

 How Much Coconut Oil Is Right for My Dog?

 After the initial introduction of coconut oil into their diet, the general rule of thumb is to give them 1 teaspoon per 10 pounds of body weight.
-Be careful of overdoing it with coconut oil or else your pup will likely get diarrhea or runny stools.
-Though coconut oil helps with many aspects of your dog's health, too much can be dangerous and cause side effects, especially for overweight dogs, due to its high fat content.
+Though coconut oil helps with many aspects of your dog’s health, too much can be dangerous and cause side effects, especially for overweight dogs, due to its high-fat content.

 To administer coconut oil topically to your dog, warm it up in your hands to get it to a more liquid consistency and apply it to the affected area.

-As for what kind of coconut oil to use, do not skimp on quality.
 Organic, extra-virgin coconut oil or cold-pressed coconut oil is best.
-Do not get unrefined coconut oil because all of the good things naturally found in the coconut have been taken out, removing a major portion of its therapeutic and nutritional value.
+Avoid refined coconut oil because all of the good things naturally found in the coconut have been taken out, removing a major portion of its therapeutic and nutritional value.

 The Bottom Line on Coconut Oil: Go Coco-nuts!